What Yoga Therapy Offers to Healthcare: PACKRA Client-Centered Communication

 Amy has extensive Yoga training in the Krishnamacharya Tradition and was certified as a Yoga Teacher, a Yoga Teacher Trainer and Yoga Therapist.
 Amy helped to set standards for Yoga Therapists in organizations such as NAMA (National Ayurvedic Medical Association).

 Amy is a Co-Founder of The Optimal State of Living, an organization that certifies Yoga Teachers and Yoga Therapists at the 200, 300, 500, 800 and 1000-hour levels.

-Amy is President of the Board of Directors for the International Association of Yoga Therapist (IAYT).
+Amy is President of the Board of Directors for the International Association of Yoga Therapists (IAYT).

 Co-Founder, President of MISTY

 Her passion for yoga inspired her to share yoga with a few friends in the basement of one of whom eventually lost her battle with cancer.
 She soon realized her love of yoga could only be surpassed by the desire to share it with others & the joy of seeing them benefit from yoga on many levels.